INS Kamorta (P28): General characteristics and propulsion

 As in INS Shivalik, high-grade steel produced in India was utilized for its construction.
 She was delivered to Navy on 12 July 2014.
 She is the first indigenous anti-submarine corvette as well as the first indigenous stealth corvette built by India.
-Union minister of defense, Arun Jaitley commissioned the ship on 23 August 2014.
+The then Minister of Defense, Arun Jaitley commissioned the ship on 23 August 2014.

 Armament

 Kamorta is equipped with a wide range of weapon systems.
 It is fitted with an OTO Melara 76 mm main gun, and uses two AK-630 guns and provision for 16-cell VLS launched Barak 1 missiles as close-in weapon system, which will be added later.
 In addition, 2 RBU-6000 anti-submarine rocket launchers and torpedo tubes capable of firing heavy weight torpedoes.

 The sensors of this warship include the advanced bow mounted sonar and the indigenous 3D-CAR air-surveillance radar Revathi with capability to detect targets exceeding 200 km.
 It is also the first warship to be equipped with the Kavach decoy system for protection against anti-ship missiles.
 Like INS Kolkata, this warship is also commissioned without the critical medium-range surface-to-air missile (SAM) and advanced light towed array sonars (ALTAS), which is planned to be added later.